jvgiordano/OSSMM-Version-1/docs/_pages/getting-started.md

 [^bulk]: Purchasing some items in bulk quantities may result in lower prices.
 Our price involved "bulk" quantities where some items were purchased in quantities greater than 10.
 However, for some market places we have found day-to-day pricing to have a greater effect on pricing than bulk purchasing.
 It is not necessary to buy in bulk for low-cost pricing.

 [^fixed]: This does not account for fixed costs: equipment, full rolls of solder, filament, etc.

+# I'm ready - let's begin!

+The first physical step to building your OSSMM device is creating the 3D prints.
+Head over to the [3D Printables](https://jvgiordano.github.io/OSSMM/printables)
+page to begin!"